 Patrolman Ernest Eichhorn

 Patrolman Ernest Eichhorn died on September 16, 1958, at the age of 33.
 Patrolman Eichhorn was in front of the Puyallup Fairgrounds directing traffic after the fair had closed for the day.
 He was struck by a drunk driver and died from his injuries three days later.
-At the time of his death, Patrolman Eichhorn had served twelve years with the Washington State Highway Patrol as a Patrolman.
+At the time of his death, Patrolman Eichhorn had served twelve years with the Washington State Highway Patrol.

 Patrolman Eichhorn’s wife, Marion, passed away in October 2009.
 Their three daughters, Julie, Jann and Jill live in the Puget Sound area.
-Patrolman Eichhorn’s sister, Carolyn Baker, lives in Puyallup.
+Patrolman Eichhorn’s sister, Carolyn, lives in Puyallup.

 In May of 1998, Patrolman Eichhorn was awarded the Medal of Honor, posthumously, for his actions on September 16, 1958, by the Law Enforcement – Medal of Honor Committee.